nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/log-into-nuxeo-platform.md

 ---

+Starting from here, you will use the Nuxeo JavaScript Client.
 Two authentication methods are supported by the JS client:

 *   `basic` authentication: login and password are sent with a base64 encoding.
 *   `token` authentication: a `basic` authentication is performed to obtain a token, then further calls make use of the token.